Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

 So Proposition \ref{prop-fixor6intlocal} applies, and proves Proposition \ref{prop-fixor6int}.}

 To establish Proposition \ref{prop-fixor6intlocal}, we need numerous lemmas.

 \lem[lem-fdgroup]{Let $B$ be an abelian sixfold isogenous to either ${E_j}^6$ or ${E_{u_7}}^6$, and let $p=3$ in the first case, $p=7$ in the second case.
-Let $g\in\mathrm{Aut}(B,0)$ be an element of prime order $q$.
-Suppose that, in case $\grp{g}$ acts non-freely in codimension $5$, it is cyclic generated by one junior element of order $p$.
-We have $q\in\{2,3,7\}$.}
+Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, satisfying the following condition